nowisesys/whoson-win/README.txt

    configuration is setup to use a WhosOn SOAP service on localhost.
 At least change the endpoint URL.

-   The client must be registered as an event source.
-Run this command as administator:

-      whoson.exe -r

 ** BUFFER SIZES:

    The default size of buffers are rather small, you might need to adjust these